georgecwan/rss2reddit/README.md

   - The step above is unnecessary if Python 3 is already installed
 - Open your command-line app (e.g. Powershell, Terminal, etc.)
 - Navigate to your local copy of the RSS-to-Subreddit folder: `cd PATH_TO_FOLDER`
-  - If you are unsure about the path, dragging the folder into the command line interface will past the path in for you.
+  - If you are unsure about the path, dragging the folder into the command line interface will paste the path in for you.
 - Install dependencies from requirements.txt: `python pip install -r requirements.txt`
 - Run script: `python main.py`
 - Exit the script with Ctrl-C (Note: Reddit posts will stop being made by the script)